-Jack Russell Terrier Puppies: Pictures And Facts - Dogtime
+Jack Russell Terrier Puppies: Cute Pictures And Facts - DogTime

 As you can see from the pictures above, Jack Russell Terrier puppies sure are cute!
-Are you thinking of bringing a Jack Russell Terrier puppy into your home or family?
+Are you thinking of bringing a JRT puppy into your home or family?

 Before you scoop up a Wishbone lookalike pup, you should make sure you and everyone in your household are ready for the commitment and care they’ll need.